raadlak/raadlak.github.io/TimeSeries.md

-### I. Building Univariate Time Series Models Using Statistical Methods
+###  9. <a name='i.-building-univariate-time-series-models-using-statistical-methods'></a>I. Building Univariate Time Series Models Using Statistical Methods

 With time series data, different methods and models can be used, depending on whether the time series is univariate or multivariate, seasonal or non-seasonal, stationary or non-stationary, and linear or nonlinear.